SumoLogic/sumologic-documentation/docs/search/logcompare.md

 ### Compare vs. LogCompare

-The [compare](/docs/search/time-compare) and logcompare operators are very similar in syntax and functionality, but they handle different types of data:
+The [`compare`](/docs/search/time-compare) and `logcompare` operators are very similar in syntax and functionality, but they handle different types of data:

-* **compare** is used for aggregated numeric data, such as analyzing results from a [group by](/docs/search/search-query-language/group-aggregate-operators) query or a query with aggregation operators like count, sum, and avg.
+* **compare** is used for aggregated numeric data, such as analyzing results from a [group by](/docs/search/search-query-language/group-aggregate-operators) query or a query with aggregation operators like `count`, `sum`, and `avg`.
 * **logcompare** is used for log signature counts based on your raw log data.